Persian MS 947 (The John Rylands Research Institute and Library, The University of Manchester)

 ‘محمد رشيد دارنده وى’

 Rebound in the 19th century.
 Unsupported sewing at two stations pasteboards, with twined chevron endbands worked in pink and blue ilk threads.
 Spine, flap, and board edges all hemmed in medium brown goatskin leather faced with a roller=printed decorated papers, with a flap (type II binding per Déroche).
 Board interiors lined with blue paper.
-A binion of straight-grained, ivoury-coloured, unwatermarked European wove paper added only at the end.
+A binion of straight-grained, ivory-coloured, unwatermarked European wove paper added only at the end.

 A paper label adhered to the spine bears the title in naskh.